 8. Borrowing From Your Retirement Account

-You may also qualify to actually withdraw money from your 401(k) to pay for out-of-pocket medical expenses, if your plan allows what’s called a hardship withdrawal .
-You’ll have to pay taxes and a 10% penalty on the amount you take out.
+In addition, you might qualify to withdraw money from your individual retirement account (IRA) or 401(k) to pay for IVF treatment if your plan allows what’s called a hardship withdrawal.
+This allows you to avoid the 10% early withdrawal penalty, but you’ll still have to pay income tax on any withdrawals you make.
 If you have a Roth IRA, you can withdraw your contributions (but not earnings) at any time without penalties or taxes.

 9. Taking Out a Personal Loan

-Compared to using high-interest credit cards or money in your individual retirement accounts, a personal loan might be a better option for many people.
-A personal loan can be used for almost any expense, including IVF, and it often (but not always!) comes with a much lower interest rate than credit cards.
+Compared to using high-interest credit cards or tapping your IRA, a personal loan might be a better option for many people.
+A personal loan can be used for almost any expense, including IVF, and typically comes with a fixed interest rate that is lower than most credit cards.

 The Takeaway

 IVF might be one of the most meaningful investments you’ll ever make, but it’s undeniably expensive.
-You can look to your insurance, health savings accounts, cash savings, or a loved one.
+You can look to your insurance, health savings accounts, cash savings, or a loved one for help with IVF funding.
 If that’s not enough, an unsecured personal loan may be a smart way to finance treatment and help make your dreams a reality.
-See if you might be eligible for one of SoFi’s IVF Treatment Loans with no fees required to help you cover the costs.

 SoFi Loan Products